 Reduce Fearful Situations

-Some Pit Bull dog bites are the result of the dog being placed in a fearful situation.
-Dogs commonly react to fear with aggressive behavior, including biting.
+Some Pit Bulldog bites are the result of the dog being placed in a fearful situation.
+Dogs commonly react to fear with aggressive behaviour, including biting.

-If your Pit Bull has displayed unexpectedly aggressive behavior, pay attention to what is going on when the behavior occurs.
-You may notice that there are loud children playing in the neighborhood or large machinery being used nearby.
+If your Pit Bull has displayed unexpectedly aggressive behaviour, pay attention to what is going on when the behaviour occurs.
+You may notice that there are loud children playing in the neighbourhood or large machinery being used nearby.

 Establish and Maintain Dominance Over your Pit Bull

-They generally attach themselves to one main person, but can be trained to behave in a subservient manner with anyone who lives in the household.
-Controlling your dog’s behavior is the best way to avoid Pit Bull dog bites.
+They generally attach themselves to one main person but can be trained to behave in a subservient manner with anyone who lives in the household.
+Controlling your dog’s behaviour is the best way to avoid Pit Bulldog bites.